Terms of Service

 By authorizing a Job, you consent to:

-• Your card being stored by Stripe and charged for each Phase, Deposit, and approved Change Order
+• Your selected Payment Method being stored by Stripe and used for payment attempts on each Phase, Deposit, and approved Change Order

-• Being charged exactly the amounts shown during Job authorization — no additional fees
+• Paying exactly the amounts shown during Job authorization — no additional fees

-• Auto-Approve as described in Section 7.2 — if you do not act within 72 hours of a Phase submission, it is automatically approved and your card is charged.
+• Auto-Approve as described in Section 7.2 — if you do not act within 72 hours of a Phase submission, it is automatically approved.
+If payment was already collected earlier, the payout workflow may move to its next Stripe Connect step.
 You will be asked to separately acknowledge this specific term during authorization.

-You must provide a valid credit or debit card that meets the requirements in Section 8.3.
-You are responsible for keeping your Payment Method current, ensuring sufficient funds or credit, and promptly updating your card if it expires or is replaced.
+You must provide a valid Payment Method that meets the requirements in Section 8.
+You are responsible for keeping your Payment Method current, ensuring sufficient funds or credit, and promptly updating your Payment Method if it expires, is replaced, or can no longer be used for the Job.

 11.3 Reviewing Work